erichocean/blossom/USERGROUP_TALK.md

 ## Why does Blossom exist?

 - A brief history of views in SproutCore
+  - templates (0.9, Ruby) -> javascript (1.0) -> templates (SC 2)
   - Cappuccino's influence
-  - templates (0.9, Ruby) -> javascript (1.0) -> templates (SC 2)
-  - IE 7 and DOM performance
+  - IE 7 and crappy DOM performance
+  - did I mention positioning?

 - Why are SproutCore views so dang hard to write?
   - HTML and CSS play off each other (no central way to style)
+  - going from a pixel-perfect mockup to the equivalent HTML/CSS in
   - surprising interplay between unrelated views
   - lots of CSS is a pain (conflicts, !important, very long selectors)
   - very, very hard to subclass an existing view due to styling issues